Case Studies of Efficiency in Functional Programming

-• We have already covered a fair amount about efficiency in the idiomatic FP lecture and before
+• We already covered efficiency general concepts in the idiomatic FP lecture

 Case Study: Monadic Minesweeper